Big body play : why boisterous, vigorous, and very physical play is essential to children’s development and learning

 This article offers a brief explanation of motor development as a constant learning process.

-EI Notes include family-focused, early intervention topics presented in clear, straightforward language.
+Tip Sheets include family-focused, early intervention topics presented in clear, straightforward language.

 EITP: Child Development Resources

 The Early Intervention Training Program (EITP) website offers a variety of resources related to child development.